The idea of calm exists in a sitting cat. – Jules Renard, French Author

 - Cats in the Jungle.
-If you have lots of plants around, make sure that these plants are cat friendly.
+If you have lots of plants around, make sure that these plants are cat friendly, it is advisable to research on how to protect cat from indoor plants.
 Some of the most auspicious plants known are also safe for cats, including bamboo, African violets, and orchids.
 Some, like aloe and many fruit trees, are downright toxic.
 The ASPCA has extensive lists for both non-toxic and toxic varieties, which can be found here: http://www.aspca.org/pet-care/animal-poison-control/toxic-and-non-toxic-plants

 - The Sand Box.
 A cat’s litter box should be kept clean as much as possible.
 Through my own personal experience, I’ve found scooping/clumping litter to be better than the clay variety.
 Studies have shown that cats prefer the smaller grain scooping litter because it’s similar to sand.
 And clumping litter can mask the scent of their business better than the clay kind.